 signing_service.signtimingmillisecond

-How long it took the signing service to respond to the signing request.
+This metric reports how long the signing service takes to respond to a signing request.

 TagDescription